 Handrail: A linear feature that closely parallels your route and acts as a handrail to the next control.

-Leg: A section of a course between two control points.
+Leg: A section of a course between two control points (see 2-3 on the sample map)

 Linear feature: A feature that extends in one direction for some distance; e.g., paths, fences, stonewalls, and streams.
 Used as handrails.

-Master map: A map displayed near the start from which competitors copy their courses onto their blank map; in bigger events, courses are pre-printed on the maps.
-More experienced orienteers will copy the course onto their map while the clock is running.
-Novices should be allowed to do this before being given a start time.
+Master map: A map displayed near the start from which competitors copy their courses onto a blank map.
+At most events, courses are pre-printed on the maps.

 Orienting the map: Matching the orientation of the map to the features on the ground.
 This is one of the fundamental skills in orienteering, and leads to successful navigation.
 The map can be oriented either by comparing the map directly with the terrain or by using a compass to orient to north.